Support for public health trainees

 The John McLeod Indigenous Australian and Māori Health Scholarship in Public Health Medicine — one of many scholarships offered in the RACP Indigenous Health Scholarship Program — is made possible by the Australasian Faculty of Public Health Medicine in memory of the late Dr John McLeod.

-John was a Māori public health physician who was both nationally and internationally renowned for his work in public health and as well as his significant contribution towards improving the health status of Māori and Indigenous peoples.
+John was a Māori public health physician renowned for his work in public health and his significant contribution towards improving the health status of Māori and Indigenous peoples.

 RACP Indigenous Health Scholarship Program

-The Scholarship Program provides a funded pathway through Basic, Advanced, Faculty or Chapter Training in Australia and Aotearoa New Zealand to current and prospective trainees, who identify as an Aboriginal person, Torres Strait Islander, Pacific Islander or Māori.
+The Scholarship Program provides a funded pathway through Basic, Advanced, Faculty or Chapter Training in Australia and Aotearoa New Zealand to current and prospective trainees, who identify as Aboriginal, Torres Strait Islander, Pacific Islander or Māori.

 RACP President's Indigenous Congress Prize